There’s a dark side to seeing in a new year.

 - What did you learn?

-It wasn’t until I sat down and took a good hard look at 2020 before I realised how eventful it was.
+It wasn’t until I sat down and took a good hard look at the past 12 months before I realised how eventful it was.

 I had a lot of frustrations: